Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

-A window’s brand and quality, window features, overall size and difficulty of the job, choice of installer and warranty provided, and the local cost of living/property values will affect the bottom lime.
+A window’s brand and quality, window features, overall size and difficulty of the job, choice of installer and warranty provided, and the local cost of living/property values will affect the bottom line.

 Note: The cost of each window can vary significantly based on many factors, such as the window size, frame material (vinyl, wood, fiberglass), glass type (double Low-E vs. tipple Low-E/double-pane vs. triple-pane), finish options, etc.

-For these living in close proximity to expensive coastal cities like Washington DC, Portland, Seattle, San Francisco, Los Angeles, Miami, Boston, New York City, etc, the quoted costs you are likely to encounter will be significantly higher compared to South, Midwestern states, and rural areas.
+For these living in or near expensive coastal cities like Washington DC, Portland, Seattle, San Francisco, Los Angeles, San Diego, Miami, Boston, New York City, etc., the quoted costs you are likely to encounter will be significantly higher compared to Southern and Midwestern states, and rural areas.

 Smaller, fixed windows used as accents or the ones installed in some bathrooms will be significantly less expensive.